 Wisconsin edges No. 14 Michigan State 64-63

-Wisconsin edges No. 14 Michigan State 64-63Wisconsin's Nate Reuvers (35) dunks over Michigan State's Xavier Tillman (23) during the first half of an NCAA college basketball game Saturday, Feb.
+Michigan St Wisconsin BasketballWisconsin's Nate Reuvers (35) blocks a shot by Michigan State's Aaron Henry (11) during the first half of an NCAA college basketball game Saturday, Feb.
 1, 2020, in Madison, Wis.
 (AP Photo/Andy Manis)

 MADISON, Wis.
+(AP) — Michigan State coach Tom Izzo talked with Wisconsin counterpart Greg Gard earlier in the week about what the Badgers were facing — including the suspension of starter Brad Davison.

+“I can take a little joy in my profession that kids still rallied around (their coach),” Izzo said.

-(AP) -- Nate Reuvers scored 15 points, D’Mitrik Trice had 14 and Aleem Ford added 13 to help Wisconsin edge No. 14 Michigan State 64-63 on Saturday.
+Nate Reuvers scored 15 points and D’Mitrik Trice had 14 to help Wisconsin edge the Spartans 64-63 on Saturday.
+The win for Wisconsin snapped an eight-game losing streak in the series against Michigan State.

+Aleem Ford, who shot 5 of 6 from the field and made a pair of 3-point baskets, matched a career high with 13 points.

-Wisconsin earned the victory despite missing guard Brad Davison because of a suspension.
-The Badgers also lost Kobe King, the team’s second-leading scorer, when he announced this week that he intended to transfer.
+Wisconsin earned the win despite missing both Davison and Kobe King.
+The team’s second-leading scorer, King announced this week that he intended to transfer.

 The Badgers (13-9, 6-5 Big Ten) shot 57.7% from the field in the first half and had 12 points in the paint before halftime.